 Trees are woody plants that typically have a single trunk.
-They can range in size from a couple of meters to forest giants.
-Deciduous trees typically lose their foliage in winter whereas evergreens hold their foliage year round.
-Some are grown for their colourful flowers or foliage while others have interesting bark, seed capsules or fruit.
+They can range in size from a couple of metres to forest giants.
+Deciduous trees typically lose their foliage in winter, whereas evergreens hold their foliage year-round.
+Some are grown for their colourful flowers or foliage, while others have interesting bark, seed capsules or fruit.

-Trees provide shade, structure and form in a garden and habitat for numerous birds, bugs and other wildlife.
+Trees provide shade, structure and form in a garden, as well as habitats for numerous birds, bugs and other wildlife.
 They can be grown as single specimens in lawns or incorporated into mixed plantings.
 When selecting trees for smaller gardens, take care to choose those that will not grow too large or cause other problems.

 Visit our Urban Trees garden to see some great examples.